metamn/react/content/blog/on-design-system-tokens/index.md

 The result will be unknown.

 In contrast, with type checking the result is always guaranteed.
 Such errors aren't possible to make.
+Undefined values cannot take part of the source code.